ayezinhtun/1cng-protal-user-guide/docs/Kubernetes/Create Kubernetes Cluster.md

 ### <span style={{ color: '#003366' }}>Create Cluster</span>

 - Choose the desired **Billing Cycle** for your cluster.
-You can choose either Hourly or Monthly.
+Kubernetes supports Hourly, Monthly, Quarterly, Semiannually, Yearly, Bi-annually, and Tri-annually billing cycles.
+- Supported billing rules are Date to Date, Fixed Calendar Month, Unfixed Calendar Month, Fixed Prorata, and Unfixed Prorata.
+- It supports multiple cluster packages based on resource needs such as nodes and disk size.
+This makes it suitable for a range of container-based application workloads.
 - Verify all the configuration details and review the price summary.
 Click on **Create Cluster** to create the cluster.

 ![Create Cluster](images/kb_6.png)